istrik/Thailand_trip_plan/README.md

 # Thailand_trip_plan
-planning Izumi's Christmas trip to Thailand
+Planning Izumi's Christmas trip to Thailand
 # 🇹🇭 Bangkok Trip Planner – Draft

-Collaborative itinerary for our 5-day trip to Bangkok.
+Collaborative itinerary for our trip to Thailand.

 ---